top of page

 It’s not just that you don’t know how to slow down.
 It’s that slowing down brings you closer to feelings you haven’t had space to feel.

-So I went back to what felt familiar, which was the doing, the managing, the over-functioning.
-Because familiar feels safe, even when it’s exhausting.
+So I went back to what felt familiar, which was the doing, the managing, the over-functioning because that felt safe, even when it was exhausting.

 It didn’t matter how positive I tried to be or how many affirmations I wrote on post-it notes around the house.
-I was stuck in a nervous system pattern.
+I was stuck in a nervous system pattern so nothing was changing.

 • What do I feel right now?